albgei/gamedevs/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+This Software Requirements Specification (SRS) describes all specifications for the application "(Game Title tba) by Art+Game".
+It includes a comprehensive description of the expected functions of the project, as well as non-functional requirements.
+These are essential for establishing an understanding between software vendors and customers and minimizing the risks associated with misunderstanding customer expectations.
+In addition, this document will provide a basis for cost estimation and subsequent verification of the results obtained.

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized as an Pc Application.

-Actors of this App can be users or moderators.
+Actors of this App can be users.

 Planned Subsystems are:
-* Notice Board:
+* Open World:
-The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
+The player will be able to move around freely in a "vast and rich" open world.
+During exploration of the open world the player can encounter different enemies and allies aswell as various main- and sidequests.
-* Account System:
+* Quest System:
-Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
-* Friend List and User Rating:
-Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
-* Connecting People:
-The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
+Tracks the progress of the quest progression and auto-generates repeatables.
 * Storing Data:
-User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
+User data for accounts and possibly profiles must be stored.
+In addition, the game session must be stored as a data set containing form content and possible contact data.
+Data storage will form the basis of visualization, account systems and search functions.
-* Finding your Game:
-We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.
+* Progression System:
+According to your level ingame, the enemys will get stronger and harder to beat.
+This way it can be ensured that the start will not be too hard and you dont just steamroll the endgame.
+* Character Development System:
+During the game the player will be able to level up and improve their characters abilitys and statistics.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |